Generator Maintenance Cost: What Owners Actually Pay

 Stale gas is the number one no-start

-Gasoline does not keep.
-Untreated, it starts to degrade in about 30 days and can varnish a carburetor within a few months, and ethanol blends go faster.
-That gummy residue clogs the tiny passages in the carburetor, and the result is the story from every owner group: the storm comes, you pull the cord, and nothing.
+Gasoline does not keep, and the engine manufacturers say so plainly.
+Briggs & Stratton's own guidance is that gas "begins to degrade in as little as 30 days," which can clog the fuel system and leave the equipment unable to start the following season.
+That gummy residue blocks the tiny passages in the carburetor, and the result is the story from every owner group: the storm comes, you pull the cord, and nothing.

 The monthly 20-minute test run under load